sajya/client/README.md

 [![run-tests](https://github.com/sajya/client/actions/workflows/run-tests.yml/badge.svg)](https://github.com/sajya/client/actions/workflows/run-tests.yml)

->  **Warning**.
-> This package is still under development and is not recommended for use in production.

 This package lets you set up a JSON-RPC client over HTTP(S), using your PHP code to make the requests.
 Built around [Laravel](https://laravel.com/docs/8.x/http-client#introduction) expressive HTTP wrapper, it allows you to customize things like authorization, retries, and more.